Cannonb4ll/VehicleCollisions/README.md

 # Vehicle Collisions [10+ callouts]

-**IMPORTANT NOTE** For the record, I am a PHP developer (in particular with the Laravel frameowkr), I am not a professional C# developer, what's shown inside this repository is me learning C#.
+**IMPORTANT NOTE** For the record, I am a PHP developer (in particular with the Laravel framework), I am not a professional C# developer, what's shown inside this repository is me learning C#.
 Bear with me as I go with this and learning, positive critisism is welcome.

 ## List of callouts